friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\python_interpreter.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: python -i friendly
+       1: python -i friendly
                     ^^^^^^^^

     I am guessing that you are attempting to use Python to run a program.